-Our Family Support Workers, Kristie St. Claire and Carol Maltais, assist families in maintaining a healthy and positive environment for their children.
+Our Family Support Workers, Kristie St. Claire and Mark Jensen, assist families in maintaining a healthy and positive environment for their children.
 Clients are connected to the Family Support program either through referrals by the Ministry of Children and Family Development, Usma or by self-referrals.
 Workers provide support and information to families and individuals in-office, within the family’s home, as well as within the community.
 Both assist families who are in need of more intensive support, are at risk, or have child protection issues.
 Some examples of the support available are:

 - Provide support and advocacy (MCFD, Usma, legal aid, court support, schools)